Sims (rapper)

-Andrew Sims (born October 19, 1982), better known mononymously as Sims, is an American rapper from Minneapolis.
+Andrew Sims (born October 19), better known mononymously as Sims, is an American rapper from Minneapolis.
 He has been a member of Doomtree and Shredders.

 Early life

-Sims was born Andrew Sims on October 19, 1982 in Minnesota.
+Sims was born Andrew Sims on October 19, 1982, in Minnesota.
 He grew up in Hopkins, a suburb of Minneapolis.
 His parents were former musicians.
 He first began creating music at an early age when his father bought him a Casio SK-1 keyboard.
 At a young age, he began writing lyrics, not necessarily rap.
 By the time he was 14, Sims was freestyle rapping and was also in various non hip hop bands as well.
-He attended Hopkins High School in Minnetonka, Minnesota, where he met P.O.S and Cecil Otter, (and later other Doomtree members) who would sell beats to Sims.
-Following graduation, he studied at the University of Minnesota, before dropping out with seventeen credits remaining.
-Although he was younger than his cohorts, after a while he was invited to become an official member of Doomtree, being the last one to join.
+He attended Hopkins High School in Minnetonka, Minnesota, where he met P.O.S and Cecil Otter, (and later other Doomtree members).
+Following graduation, he studied at the University of Minnesota.

 Career

 Sims released the False Hopes Number Four EP, the fourth in a series of Doomtree's False Hopes releases, in 2003.
 In 2005, he released his first solo album, Lights Out Paris.
-The album was released without the help of a record label or distribution, instead using money earned from Doomtree's shows, who would release the album independently.
+The album was released to critical success, earning 4/5 out of 5 starts from URB Magazine, City Pages and other outlets.
 In 2009, he released False Hopes XIV.

 His second solo album, Bad Time Zoo, was released in 2011.
 It is entirely produced by Lazerbeak.
 The album was released with music videos for the tracks "One Dimensional Man", "LMG", and "Burn It Down."
 The album features a guest appearance from P.O.S.
 Drew Beringer of AbsolutePunk described the album as "one of the most bombastic hip-hop albums of 2011."
 City Pages included it on the "Minnesota's Best Albums of 2011" list.
 Sims released the Wildlife EP later that year.

 In 2014, he released the Field Notes EP.
 It features production from Cecil Otter and Icetep, as well as a guest appearance from Astronautalis.

 In 2016, he released his solo album, More Than Ever.
 In 2018, he released a collaborative album with Air Credits and Icetep, titled Artería Verité.

-Personal life

-In 2010, Sims' wife Sarah (then girlfriend) needed an emergency pancreas transplant.
-During the Doomtree's Blowout Three concert, she was in a coma.
-Sims' experience is documented in a hidden song on "Hey You" on Bad Time Zoos CD and vinyl release.
-In 2011, they married.
+In 2017 Sims and his long-time collaborators P.O.S, Lazerbeak, and Paper Tiger released Dangerous Jumps, the first album from Shredders.
+They've since released the eps Great Hits(2019), Close Cuts(2024), and Serious Dudes(2024).